These Are the Victims of the Virginia Beach Municipal Center Shooting

 Laquita C. Brown

 Brown was a right of way agent in the public works department for over four years.
-She was from Chesapeake.
+She lived in Chesapeake.

 Tara Welch Gallagher

 Gallagher was an engineer in the public works department for six years.
-She was from Virginia Beach.
+She lived in Virginia Beach.

 Mary Louise Gayle

 Gayle was a right of way agent in the public works department for 24 years.
-She was from Virginia Beach.
+She lived in Virginia Beach.

 “She was a super sweet lady; she always had this big smile,” her next-door neighbor John Cushman, told the New York Times.
 “She would always be out there in the yard, working on something and talking to my daughters.”